 Photo credit: Legacy Recordings, Manhattan

-Cover photo: With family in Ireland, 1990s
+Cover photo: At home with family in Ireland

-Marta’s singular approach to the Irish harp has brought her music to audiences throughout Europe and North America.
+Marta is widely recognized as one of the foremost harpers in Irish traditional music.
+Acclaimed for a distinctive solo style that explores the full rhythmic and expressive range of the instrument, heer singular approach to the Irish harp has brought her music to audiences throughout Europe and North America.
 Highlights include the World Harp Congress (Vancouver,) the North Atlantic Fiddle Conference (Limerick,) Spoleto Festival USA (Charleston), Pritzker Pavilion at Millennium Park (Chicago), Stony Island Arts Bank (Chicago), Espace Culturel Bertin Poirée (Paris), The Irish Centre (Leeds), and New York Live Arts (Manhattan.)
 In 2020, Marta was the harper chosen to represent Ireland’s national instrument among forty outstanding artists commissioned by The Embassy of Ireland to produce work for Shades of Green - A Celebration of Irish Arts in America.

 Selected Clips